A Complete Guide to Caring for Mass Cane Plant

 Read more

-Signs of overwatering include yellowing leaves and a soft, mushy stem, while underwatering results in brown leaf tips and drooping leaves.
+If you see yellowing leaves and a soft, mushy stem, it can be due to overwatering while underwatering results in brown leaf tips and drooping leaves.

 Read more